jordin-garcia/hello-world-by-jordin/README.md

 Software Engineering Student 👨‍💻

-I have basic knowledge about Python, Java, and C++ 🧠
+Python, Java & C++ Junior Developer 👾

 I love everything about Artificial Intelligence as long as we don't use it to kill us all 😆